Baby Charlie Gard's parents return to court

 Story highlights

-- Charlie's parents must provide new evidence to show how an experimental treatment could help him

-- They want to take their 11-month-old to the United States for treatment for his rare genetic disorder
+- Family barrister says Charlie's condition is so rare that no controlled trial for treatment is possible

+- Judge: Charlie's welfare "is the prime concern for all of us though we may approach it in different ways"

-London (CNN)The parents of baby Charlie Gard will return to Britain's High Court Thursday as they continue their fight to keep him on life support so they can take him to the United States for experimental treatment for a rare genetic disorder.
+London (CNN)The parents of baby Charlie Gard have returned to Britain's High Court Thursday as they continue their fight to keep him on life support so they can take him to the United States for experimental treatment for a rare genetic disorder.

 At a preliminary hearing Monday before the judge who first heard the case, Charlie's parents, Chris Gard and Connie Yates, were given two days to submit new written evidence regarding the viability of having Charlie treated abroad with experimental nucleoside therapy.

-Charlie's parents have said there is new evidence to consider but have not yet said what it is.

-The judge instructed Charlie's parents Monday to cite the source of all evidence, when it was produced and what difference it would make for their son.
+The judge, Mr Justice Nicholas Francis, instructed Charlie's parents Monday to cite the source of all evidence, when it was produced and what difference it would make for their terminally ill son.
 Depending on that evidence, he may then reconsider his previous ruling that further treatment would be futile.

+In his opening remarks Thursday, the judge thanked the very large number of medics and other people who "have worked very hard in Charlie's interest" since the preliminary hearing.
+"His welfare is the prime concern for all of us though we may approach it in different ways," he said.

+The judge told the court it was "extremely unlikely we will reach a stage today where we will make a final decision either way," adding that "if there is important new evidence that suggests my decision should be changed then I will change it."

+"As I understand it, there are only four people in the world with this condition -- you can't do a controlled trial," he said.

+Armstrong added that there were currently no genetically engineered mice with the condition available for testing and that it would take six months to breed them.

-The terminally ill 11-month-old is at Great Ormond Street Hospital in London, which requested the new hearing last week, saying there was "new evidence relating to potential treatment" for the boy.
+Charlie is at Great Ormond Street Hospital in London, which requested the new hearing last week, saying there was "new evidence relating to potential treatment" for the boy.

-He's been there since October, when he began suffering the effects of mitochondrial DNA depletion syndrome, having been born apparently healthy in August.
+The 11-month-old has been there since October, when he began suffering the effects of mitochondrial DNA depletion syndrome, having been born apparently healthy in August.

 'They are still fighting'

-After leaving court Monday, a family friend read a statement on behalf of Yates and Gard.
+After Yates and Gard entered the court Thursday, family friend Alasdair Seton-Marsden read a statement to the media on their behalf.

-"Charlie's parents look forward to the new evidence being heard before the High Court this Thursday 13th July that will result in Charlie's parents taking him to either the United States of America or to Italy for ground breaking treatment," it said.
+"We are continuing to spend every moment working around the clock to save our dear baby Charlie.
+We've been requesting this specialized treatment since November, and never asked the hospital, the courts, or anyone for anything except for the permission to go," it said.

+"We've raised over £1.3 million, and have had invitations from specialized doctors in the US and Italy.
+They've offered their groundbreaking treatment to us, and are confident that they can help Charlie.
+We will continue to make the case for us to seek treatment for Charlie with doctors that are actually specialized in mitochondrial DNA depletion syndrome, and we hope that the judge and the courts will finally rule in favor of us seeking treatment elsewhere.

 On Sunday, Charlie's parents gave the hospital a petition with more than 350,000 signatures from around the world.
 It called for the family to be allowed to travel for the experimental treatment, although a High Court ruling blocked such a move on June 30.